-Shelters: Beach fishing shelters are essentially small, open sided tents, designed to protect anglers from wind and rain during a fishing session.
+Shelters: Beach fishing shelters are essentially small, open-sided tents, designed to protect anglers from wind and rain during a fishing session.
 All shelters are waterproof and use pegs to secure the shelter to the ground.
-More expensive models have a ground sheet and additional section that can be added to create a closable door.
-Some come with carry case.
+More expensive models have a ground sheet and an additional section that can be added to create a closable door.
+Some also come with a carry case.
 Ideal for fishing in very bad conditions or cold weather, but the right ground type is needed to set the shelter up.
-The Imax Beach Shelter is very well made and favoured by a lot of anglers fishing on exposed beaches and in bad weather.
-They retail for around £100 but can often be found discounted down to around £70.
+Shelters designed specifically for fishing can retail for up to £100, but there are often cheaper alternatives available.
+A range of beach shelters can be viewed on Amazon by clicking here.

-Scales: Whether fish are being retained to eat or returned to the sea all anglers want to know how much their catch weighs and whether or not they have beat their personal best catches for particular species.
-Small pocket scales are ideal for this purpose and a wide variety are available on the market.
-While some anglers prefer the traditional spring balances there are a range of electronic and digital scales available now which are seen as being more accurate.
-Scales are always worth taking on a fishing trip as most anglers like to know exactly how much a notable fish weighed before they return it to the sea.
-These Salter Pocket Scales are small and compact and are available from Sea Angling Shop for £5.99.
+Scales: Whether fish are being retained to eat or returned to the sea all anglers want to know how much their catch weighs and find out if they have beat their personal best catches for particular species.
+Small pocket scales are ideal for this purpose and a wide variety are available on the market today.
+While some anglers prefer electronic or digital scales the traditional analogue scales are still very popular with anglers due to their durability and robustness.
+Pocket scales which can be used for sea fishing are available from Amazon by clicking here.